samirasamadi/Fair-Lloyd-algorithm/README.md

 	•	optApprox (subroutine for mw): finds the optimal rank-d approximation of a given matrix
 	•	re (subroutine for mw): calculates reconstruction error of a matrix

 	b.
-Fair Lloyd’s
+Fair-Lloyd

-	•	lloyd: implementation of lloyd’s and Fair-lloyd algorithm (look below for subroutines)
+	•	lloyd: implementation of lloyd’s and Fair-Lloyd algorithm (look below for subroutines)
 	•	giveRandCenters: generate initial random centres
 	•	findCenters: given a clustering, find the centers
 	•	findClustering: given a set of centers, find the clustering